Labour Market Information

 National and global trends: the future of work and skills

 Of course we can’t just look at one region in isolation.
 We live in an increasingly interconnected world.
-Therefore it is important to get some understanding about what is happening across the U.K. and from a global perspective.
-To do this we need to look for broad trends- what will work look like in the near future and what skills and qualities will we need to develop to find our place in this world.
+Therefore it is important to get some understanding about what is happening across the U.K. and the world.

 - The now defunct UK Commission for Employment & Skills (UKCES) is a 2014 report called Careers of the Future.
 The accompanying infographic is a great visual.